 …even as we humbly and lovingly work through that of which we are convinced and are yet being convinced with fear and trembling.

 For centuries now there have been strong differences not only in opinions but in doctrines as well — among the most sincere and godly men and women.
 We would all do well to not only work out our own salvation and be thoroughly convinced of that which we believe but also to humbly acknowledge our finitude — seeking first the Kingdom of which we are citizens in obedience to the holy and royal law of love.

-The “Pride” movement and all its related celebrations and parades are sadly little more than a proclamation of corruption and perversion – human depravity.
+The “Pride” movement and all its related celebrations and parades present themselves and are planned and embraced as acts of kindness, inclusion, affirmation, etc. – yet they are sadly little more than proclamations of corruption and perversion – human depravity.
 It all emanates from a worship of pleasure that is saturating society – indeed, its roots are nothing other than the god of self.
 And inherent to all sin is an inescapable condemnation and guilt – the soul of every human being ultimately knows that sin violates it in some way.
 Yet, rather than seek freedom in forgiveness, the demand of self is to persist in gratification of its desires – further compounding its weight of guilt.
 And the greater the burden of condemnation becomes, the louder the cry and demand of the rebellious heart for someone … no, everyone, to affirm and justify it.